-The Australian public has been clear, they’re ready to legalise cannabis and we’re listening!
+The Australian public has been clear, they’re ready to relax the cannabis laws and we’re listening!

-Our Drugs, Poisons and Controlled Substances Amendment (Regulation of Personal Adult Use of Cannabis) Bill will:
+In 2023, we introduced the Drugs, Poisons and Controlled Substances Amendment (Regulation of Personal Adult Use of Cannabis) Bill.
+Our Bill will:

 • Allow adult personal possession of small quantities of cannabis;